KnowledgeCaptureAndDiscovery/OBA/docs/test.md

 ## Installation

-To use the tests, you must install `tox`:
+To use the tests, you must install `tox` (we recommend to use a [virtual environment](https://docs.python.org/3/library/venv.html)):

 ```bash
 $ pip install tox
 ```

+The tests are in the `servers/python/server/openapi_server/test/` folder.

 ## Before you run the tests
 OBA creates tests for all the paths in your API, including specific instances.
 However, since the instances to test are unknown beforehand, OBA uses a placeholder `id_example` which has to be modified with the instance id you want to test.
 For example, for the `dbpedia_music` example, the files `servers/python/server/openapi_server/test/test_band_controller.py` and `python/server/openapi_server/test/test_genre_controller.py` will need to be modified with a band name and a music genre of your choice.
 You can choose an id by running your API, e.g., for bands: